Vacancies in boards, commissions, corporations to be filled up soon: J’khand CM | Politics

 Jharkhand Chief Minister Hemant Soren told the Assembly on Monday that the process to fill up vacancies in different boards, commissions and corporations of the state was underway.

-With the speaker yet to appoint a leader of opposition in the House, the exercise to fill up these vacancies got delayed, Soren stated.
+With the leader of opposition yet to get appointed in the House, the exercise to fill up these vacancies got delayed, Soren stated.

 “The process of filling up these posts has been delayed due to several reasons, including non-appointment of the leader of opposition in the House.
 However, we are working on it and it will be done soon,'' Soren said during the Question Hour.